ropensci-review-tools/pkgcheck/tests/testthat/_snaps/pkgcheck/checks.md

 - :heavy_check_mark: Package name is available
 - :heavy_multiplication_x: does not have a 'codemeta.json' file.
 - :heavy_multiplication_x: does not have a 'contributing' file.
+- :heavy_multiplication_x: The following function has no documented return value: [test_fn]
 - :heavy_check_mark: uses 'roxygen2'.
 - :heavy_multiplication_x: 'DESCRIPTION' does not have a URL field.
 - :heavy_multiplication_x: 'DESCRIPTION' does not have a BugReports field.